ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/sla.markdown

 as the backup operation completes and we have free I/O, RavenDB will detect that and ramp up the number of requests until we are balanced again.

-We actually have two client modes here.
-In the first mode the client talks only with the primary, and if the SLA is violated, it will then start directing queries to other servers.
+We have two client modes:
+`Allow reads from secondaries when request time SLA threshold is reached` - In this mode the client talks only with the primary, and if the SLA is violated, it will then start directing queries to other servers.
-The second mode is to spread the load along all servers, and only use the servers that are under the provided SLA.
+`Read from all servers but switch when request time SLA threshold is reached` - In this mode the load is spread along all servers, and only the servers that are under the provided SLA are used.

 ![Figure 2: SLA client modes](images\sla2.png)